 So, today I’ll be talking about the basic differences between Windows and Linux hosting, and then I will talk about which hosting provider you should choose between the two when it boils down to your specific requirements.

 The core difference between Linux and Windows hosting

-When it comes to a hosting server, it is an enormously powerful computer that has an operating system running to manage the hardware and serve the clients.
-Unlike that of a normal computer, server operating systems are optimized for bigger systems and don’t function exactly the way our desktop computers do.
+When it comes to a hosting server, is an enormously powerful computer that has an operating system running to manage the hardware and serve the clients.
+Unlike a normal computer, server operating systems are optimized for bigger systems and don’t function exactly the way our desktop computers do.

 On the other hand, in the case of Windows hosting, the operating system that runs at the core is a Windows Server edition by Microsoft.
 It is not Windows 7 or 10, but it is a specific server operating system that runs on these systems.

-So, there lies the basic difference between a Linux and Windows hosting, and the difference in the operating system each of the servers run, leads to several other differences between the two hosting services that I will discuss in the next points.
+So, there lies the basic difference between Linux and Windows hosting, and the difference in the operating system each of the servers runs leads to several other differences between the two hosting services that I will discuss in the next points.

-When it comes to pricing, Linux hosting is always cheaper compared to that of Windows because Linux is an open-source platform, and Windows is not.
-Maintenance costs kept apart, Linux hosting can be offered without any extra charges.
-When it comes to Windows hosting, as we all know, it is a commercial platform and the hosting service providers also have to pay the licensing fees and that adds up to the final charges of the hosting.
+When it comes to pricing, Linux hosting is always cheaper compared to that Windows because Linux is an open-source platform, and Windows is not.
+Maintenance costs are kept apart, and Linux hosting can be offered without any extra charges.
+When it comes to Windows hosting, as we all know, it is a commercial platform and the hosting service providers also have to pay the licensing fees and which add up to the final charges of the hosting.